 “T” is for Total depravity.

-In this post, I am raising concern about articulating a doctrine of human depravity from the wrong starting point.
-When we construct our understanding of sin by starting with sin, we risk a truncated theology of human depravity and a potentially misguided approach to some of the requirements of godly living.
+Caution is warranted, however, on articulating a doctrine of human depravity from the wrong starting point.
+When we construct our understanding of sin by starting with sin, we risk a truncated understanding of human depravity that easily leads to misguided approaches to other important areas.

 Most agree that human depravity does not mean that we are always acting as badly as possible.
 Instead, it means that we are always as bad off as we can be apart from God’s grace in Christ.
 Most also agree that the reach of human depravity extends to every person and every part of every person.
 Sin is a pervasive reality — without borders among us and within us.
 You don’t need a telescope to see it — a mirror will suffice.
-Yet as pervasive as sin is, it doesn’t eradicate God’s image in humanity and this carries significant implications.
+As pervasive as sin is, however, it doesn’t eradicate God’s image in humanity, and this carries significant implications.

-This truth leads us to speak of the dignity and depravity of humanity and exposes a potential problem with using the word “total” when speaking about depravity.
+When we speak (as we should) of the dignity and the depravity of humanity, it seems to expose a potential problem with using the word “total” with regard to human depravity.
 The reason acts of benevolence and heroism are found outside the boundaries of redemption is because of the Imago Dei in humanity.
 The same can be said of human skills and creativity one would never find in any other being on earth.

 The Imago Dei is how we address the problem of goodness in the world.
-By explaining depravity and sin from the right starting point, we are able to understand the problem of goodness and evil.
+By explaining depravity and sin from the right starting point, we can understand the problem of goodness and evil.
 Some wish to talk about the problem of evil: Why do people do such wicked things?
-Yet the problem of goodness must also be answered.
-Why do people do good things and strive toward (for example) measures of justice?
+Yet the problem of goodness also must be answered.
+Why do people do good things and seek (for example) measures of justice?

 I realize that Jesus said, “No one is good — except God alone” (Luke 18:19) and that the apostle Paul wrote, “no one does good, not even one” (Romans 3:12).
 But these statements should not be used in violation of their contexts and the overall context of Scripture.

-This truncated vision of humanity under an inadequately framed doctrine of total depravity has led some to engage in over-renunciation.
-Can we celebrate (for example) skillful art and musical abilities outside of a context of redemption but under the Imago Dei?
-Obviously, celebrating evidences of the divine image will be tempered by sadness when the performer does not give glory to the One who gave the skill.
-And we rightly feel even more troubled when they seek glory for themselves.
-But this does not mean that some measure of positive affirmation could serve as a bridge-builder to the gospel as warranted under the Imago Dei.
+Can we, for example, celebrate skillful art and musical abilities outside of a context of redemption, but under the Imago Dei?
+Obviously, celebrating evidence of the divine image is tempered by sadness when the performer does not give glory to the One who gave the skill.
+And we are right to feel more troubled when they seek glory for themselves.
+But this does not mean that some measure of glory is present and learning how to positively affirm it could serve as a bridge-builder to the gospel.

 “Near the beginning of our history, we human beings broke the harmony of paradise and began to live against our ultimate good… As Genesis 3 and Genesis 4 reveal, we rebelled against God and then we fled from God.
 We once had a choice.
 We now have a near-compulsion—at least, that’s what we have without the grace of God to set us free (Not The Way It’s Supposed to Be: A Breviary of Sin, by Cornelius Plantinga, Jr.).